wkbroxton/913west/README.md

 * AAU, I like to click specific categories of businesses to explore.
 * AAU, I'd like to show the progression of reviews, if modifications are made.
 * AAV, I'd like to have categories for each business want to see the types of businesses available to see if any meet my needs.
-* AAU, I'd like to be able to see and search business by category.
+* Incorporate Additional Functionality for Admin users.
-* Display an informatonal key for specifics on Business Categories.
+* Build Out Entranet Backend System for Admin Users.

 In the Future, we see additional opportunities:
 * Businesses can claim and own their page.